Network Architecture Review

 Network Architecture Review Information

-A Network Architecture Review is a review and analysis of relevant network artifacts (e.g. network diagrams, security requirements, technology inventory, DMZ ) to identify how the network architecture and controls protect critical assets, sensitive data stores and business-critical interconnections in accordance with the organization’s business and security objectives.
+A Network Architecture Review is a detailed analysis of relevant network artifacts (e.g. network diagrams, security and regulatory requirements, technology inventory, exposed applications and APIs, public/private cloud utilization) to ensure that the network elements and overall solution architecture optimally protect critical assets, sensitive data stores and business-critical interconnections.

 Key activities include:

-- Consult with members of the network architecture team and management to understand:
+Consult with members of the network, security, enterprise architecture, and applications teams and management to understand:

-- the business goals and control objectives (security requirements) as they relate to data confidentiality, integrity, availability, and provability;
+- the business goals as they relate to the enterprise public/private/hybrid cloud infrastructure;

 - Analysis against relevant standards, laws/regulations, and prevailing good practice; and,